hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/ecs-task-definition-read-only-root-file-system-access.md

       Pass - ecs-task-definition-read-only-root-file-system-access.sentinel

       Description:
-        This policy checks if the task definition with host networking mode has unprivileged or user container definitions.
+        This policy checks if the container definitions have the 'readOnlyRootFileSystem' set to true.

       Print messages: